Clemson vs. Duke: Odds, spread, over/under - September 4

 Clemson vs. Duke Betting Trends

-- Clemson won seven games against the spread last season, failing to cover seven times.
+- Clemson put together a 7-7-0 record against the spread last season.

-- The Tigers were 3-4 ATS last season when playing as at least 13-point favorites.

-- Duke won nine games against the spread last season, failing to cover four times.

 Clemson & Duke 2023 Futures Odds